 The VA appraisal process and the report itself get a bad rap, and they are often misunderstood.
 A topic we want to clarify is the misunderstanding that the Veterans Administration requested appraisal is a VA home inspection when it is not.
-First, there’s no such thing as a VA home inspection, and VA does not even require a home inspection.
+First, there’s no such thing as a VA home inspection, and the VA does not even require a home inspection.
 Foremost, a VA appraisal is a report to determine value, but there are other key points addressed in a report including:

 - Property condition